djunehor/laravel-sms/README.md

 # Laravel SMS

-Laravel SMS allows you to send SMS from your Laravel application using one of 10 sms providers in Nigeria, or your own sms provider.
+Laravel SMS allows you to send SMS from your Laravel application using one of over 10 sms providers, or your own sms provider.

 - [Laravel SMS](#laravel-sms)
     - [Installation](#installation)